semack/zx_tape_to_wav/README.md

 You can reach me via my [email](mailto://semack@gmail.com).

 ## Thanks
-Many thanks especially to [Igor Maznitsa](https://github.com/raydac) for his [library](https://github.com/raydac/zxtap-to-wav) as a source for ideas.
+Many thanks especially to [Sergey Kireev](https://github.com/psk7) for the help on the WAV builder.